peterdemin/python-flask-replicated/README.rst

 master-slave replication.
 On each request, extension determines database usage intention (to read or to write into a database).
-Then, it picks right database url inside overriden ``db.get_engine()`` whenever request handler tries to access database.
+Then, it picks right database url inside overriden ``db.get_engine()`` whenever request handler tries to access database depending on REST verb used.

+Flask replicated comes with a security kill-switch to enable developper mode to easily keep control on the feature ``AUTO_READ_ON_SLAVE`` true by default, once deactivated only master database will be used unless explicit use of the decorators.

 INSTALLATION
 ------------